wp-plugins/gaias-freetile-blog/readme.txt

 = 0.1.2 =

 * Fixed multiplier for fiexed width output

+= 0.1.3 =

+* Sterilized user settings to allow for the use of 'px'
+* Cleaned up php to removed un-needed warning
+* Updated admin page with known settings and css